lexngu/cmme/README.md

 # Computational Models of Musical Expectation – Comparison Environment
-This Python3-library provides the environment to run models and to collect their output.
+This Python3-library provides the environment to run model, to collect their output, and to generate the plot for visual inspection.

 Currently supported models:
 * PPM-Decay (Harrison et al., 2020)
 * D-REX (Skerritt-Davis & Elhilali, 2018; 2020; 2021a; 2021b)

-## Requirements
+## Actual requirements
 Installed software and packages:
+* Anaconda
 * Python 3.7, incl.
   * rpy2 v3.x
   * pymatbridge